 Machine Translation relies on the use of purchased characters.
 If no characters for an engine are available, the engine cannot be used.
 Characters are specific for the engine they have been purchased for.

 MT characters usage is calculated on the source text including spaces and when confirming segments that have no alt-trans (based on settings).
 Characters are not used in pre-translation for 100/101% TM matches or non-translatables.
-MT of a segment is cached for a 30 day period so if deleted and then translated again, these segments do not consume more characters.

 The Machine Translation Engines page presents a character usage chart for all MT engines associated with your account.